nikitbegwani/PeopleCountApp/WRITEUP.md

 # Project Write-Up

-You can use this document as a template for providing your project write-up.
-However, if you have a different format you prefer, feel free to use it as long as you answer all required questions.

 ## Explaining Custom Layers

 The models which are imported might have custom layers whose exact replica is not present in openvino.
 The process behind converting custom layers involves registering the layers as Custom, then use Caffe to calculate the output shape of the layer.
 We need Caffe on your system to do this option.